 Analyze what your body needs right now to function better.
-A hot bath, massage, rest, exercise, stretches, yoga, good food?
+A hot bath, massage, rest, exercise, stretches, yoga, a visit to the doctor, good food?
 Check-in with your physical needs and then take a few moments today to take care of them.

 What’s upsetting you?